anchore/grype/test/quality/README.md

 make capture
 ```

-This will download prebuilt SBOMs from the images and run the quality gate comparison
+This will download prebuilt SBOMs for the configured images and generate match results for configured tools (here:
-on the configured previous grype version as well as the local version.
+the previous Grype version as well as the local version).

-After `make capture` has finished, and we have results, we can now start inspecting and
+After `make capture` has finished, we should have results and can now start inspecting and
-modifying the results.
+modifying the comparison labels.

-To get started, let's assume we see some quality gate failure in CI like this:
+To get started, let's assume we see some quality gate failure in like this (something found in CI
+or after running `./gate.py`):
 ```
 Running comparison against labels...
    Results used: